labsyspharm/scimap/docs/tl/sm.tl.spatial_interaction.md

 `permutation` : int, optional *(The default is 1000)*
 The number of permutations to be performed for calculating the P-Value.

-`p_val` : float, optional *(The default is 0.05)*
-P-value cut-off above which interactions are not considered significant.

 `pval_method` : string, optional *(The default is 'histocat')*
 Two options are available: a) 'histocat', b) 'zscore'.
 a) P-values are calculated by subtracting the permuted mean from the observed mean divided by the number of permutations as described in the histoCAT manuscript (Denis et.al, Nature Methods 2017) <br>
 b) zscores are calculated from the mean and standard deviation and further p-values